Will My Mortgage Go Up Following the Latest Interest Rate Change?

 Do the interest rate increases mean my mortgage will go up?

-If you have a standard variable rate mortgage then it’s less predictable as it’s up to your lender.
-The most likely outcome is that they will choose to increase their rates as well, but it could be by slightly more or less than the base rate jump.
+If you have a standard variable-rate mortgage, the outcome is less predictable as it’s up to your lender.
+The most likely outcome is that they will choose to increase their rates, which could be slightly more or less than any rise in the base rate.

 Fixed-rate mortgages

-It’s still worth keeping an eye on rates though, as when your fixed term comes to an end you’ll need to be prepared for a potentially big leap in your repayments if rates have increased significantly since you secured this particular offer.
+It’s still worth keeping an eye on rates, though.
+When your fixed term ends, you’ll need to be prepared for a potentially big leap in your repayments if rates have increased significantly since you secured this particular offer.

 How much will my mortgage payments be?

-If you’re on a variable rate mortgage, you can use our mortgage difference calculator below to compare your current interest rate to the new one you will be moved onto following the base rate change.
+If you’re on a variable rate mortgage, use our mortgage calculator below to compare your current interest rate with the new rate you’ll be moved to after the base rate change.

 Mortgage Difference Calculator